 David Mensah is a lead instructor for PRI’s Navigator Certificate in Human Services & Community Justice, a semester-long, college-level course for people with lived experience in the criminal justice system seeking careers in human services, and for JLUSA’s Leading with Conviction (LwC) program, a year-long, cohort-based advanced leadership training for formerly incarcerated, mid-senior level leaders.
 He has also trained volunteer parent leaders for the NYC Department of Education’s Parent Leadership Institute.

 In a career spanning 21 years, Mr. Mensah has spent 13 years in Executive Director positions, as well as 10 years as a youth and family counselor.
-Mr. Mensah has two BS degrees from Oregon State University, a Certificate in Marriage and Family Therapy from the University of Bridgeport and a M.Div. from Yale Divinity School.
-He has held faculty positions at Sacred Heart University, in Leadership Studies, at the University of Bridgeport, in Trauma Counseling, and an adjunct faculty position at Baruch College, in the School of Public Affairs.
+Mr. Mensah has two BS degrees from Oregon State University, a Certificate in Marriage and Family Therapy from the University of Bridgeport, and a M.Div. from Yale Divinity School.
+He has held faculty positions in leadership studies at Sacred Heart University, in Trauma Counseling at the University of Bridgeport, and an adjunct faculty position at Baruch College, in the School of Public Affairs.

 For more information, contact Elena Sigman, Director of Collaborative Learning, firstname.lastname@example.org

 An introduction to Collective Leadership as a foundation for supervision.
 Supervisors will explore the principles of Responsibility, Self-Reflection and Feedback.
 By strengthening their own practice of asking for feedback, supervisors will model collective leadership for direct reports and other staff.
 Fundamentals of supervision covered on Day 1 include: